Waxweasle/Kraken-Exchange-DCA/README.md

 > trade_history()

-A successful varified by order response will look something like:
+A successful **varified** buy order response will look something like:

     Current price is: £25055.3
     Amount purchased at current price is: 0.03991171528578784